eyobodega/Simulate-MMU/README.md

 1. The logical address being translated (the integer value being read from addresses.txt).
 2. The corresponding physical address (what your program translates the logical address to).
-3. The signed byte value stored in physical memory at the translated phys- ical address.
+3. The signed byte value stored in physical memory at the translated physical address.

 We also provide the file `correct.txt`, which contains the correct output values for the file `addresses.txt`.
 You should use this file to determine if your program is correctly translating